 Why did you choose to come to British Columbia and study at UBC?

 UBC was top of my choices when deciding where to pursue my doctoral studies.
-My advisor, the UBC iSchool, and the university as a whole offered encouragement for the kind of arts-based research I hoped to pursue.
 I had read about the Public Scholars Initiative before applying to UBC and was inspired by its commitment to community engagement and support for unique forms of research.

 Being a public scholar is about connecting with communities in and beyond the university, with other scholars working in creative and socially engaged ways, and with research that inspires new methods and practices in social justice.